 5.1.
 General

 5.1.1.
 Any vehicle of categories M1 up to a maximum mass of 3,500 kg, M2, M3, N1, N2, N3, O3 and O4, in all cases fitted with a Tyre Pressure Monitoring System (TPMS) complying with the definition of paragraph 2.8, shall meet the performance requirements contained in paragraphs 5.1.2. to 5.6. of this Regulation over a wide range of road and environmental conditions encountered within the territory of the Contracting Parties.
-The specific provisions for vehicles equipped with an ADS are laid down in Annex 9.
+Vehicles equipped with an ADS shall fulfill the specific provisions laid down in Annex 9.

 5.1.1.1.
 A Tyre Pressure Refill System (TPRS) or a Central Tyre Inflation System (CTIS) shall be deemed to be equivalent for Type Approval to a Tyre Pressure Monitoring System (TPMS) when it fulfils the requirements of paragraph 5.1.2., 5.1.3. and 5.4. to 5.6. and the test criteria of Annex 4 to this Regulation.
 In this case TPMS is not required to be installed.